Food safety for businesses

 Where poor conditions do not improve or there is a risk to public health, we may take more formal action.
 This could include court action for offences.

 If there is immediate risk to the health of customers, the officer can use an emergency prohibition notice.
-This will then be confirmed in magistrates' court.
+The Magistrates court will then confirm the notice.

-More information can be found on the Food Standards Agency website [external link].
+You can find more information on the Food Standards Agency website [external link].

-The council does not do food hygiene training courses.
+The council does not provide food hygiene training courses.

 Food safety, fire safety and health and safety at work laws apply.